CalHacksJarvis/.github/profile/README.md

 2. Install the required Python libraries using `pip install -r requirements.txt`.

-3. Configure external services such as HumeStream, Milvus, and MongoDB as needed.
+3. Configure external services such as Zepp, Zilliz, Hume, Amazon Textract, and Milvus as needed.

 4. Run the Flask application using `python app.py`.